11 Best Email Management Software in 2025 (+ how to choose one)

 It has a clean interface that everyone knows and can easily start using.
 The email client is web-based and is available on the web, on a standalone desktop app, and on mobile.

-Another advantage of Microsft Outlook is the integration with other tools from the Microsoft 365 suite like Word, Excel, and Skype.
+Another advantage of Microsoft Outlook is the integration with other tools from the Microsoft 365 suite like Word, Excel, PowerPoint.

 Outlook is included in Microsoft 365 subscription, which makes it a great option for businesses already using Microsoft 365 and needing a basic email manager.